fbpx

 • Estimated reading time 2 minutes

-A pair of Peregrine Falcons have returned to nest atop a skyscraper on Melbourne’s Collins Street, and the hugely popular 24-hour live stream of their nest is back online.
+In August, a pair of Peregrine Falcons returned to nest atop a skyscraper on Melbourne’s Collins Street – kickstarting the hugely popular 24-hour live stream of their nest.

 There are high hopes for this season, after a different Peregrine pair were forced to abandon their non-viable eggs at the site almost a year ago.